What on earth do they mean by "Conservation through Competition"?

 1. SHOP RESPONSIBLY.

 Yup, this is super easy for everyone to do.
-For example; don't buy products which have palm oil, because the palm oil plantations are destroying rainforests and thus affecting the global weather.
+For example; don't buy products which have palm oil, or if you have to - make sure you buy products that use sustainable palm oil because the majority of palm oil plantations are destroying rainforests and thus affecting the global weather.
 Try and avoid un-recyclable products.
 Give yourself a mission – ok how about one yoghurt pot per person per week of non-recyclable products?
 It is possible, you know.
 We have a great mate in London who does just that.

 2. WATER USE AT HOME.